Organize your creativity with the #1 book outlining and story bible software for professional and aspiring writers.

 Using the character template in Plottr, let’s example Bridget Jones, the title character from the Bridget Jones’s Diary novel series by Helen Fielding, and see how Freudian theory sheds light on Bridget’s personality and behaviors.

 Id: Bridget obsesses about her love life, career, smoking, and alcohol consumption.
 She also has an ongoing fear of dying alone and being eaten by dogs before her body is discovered.
-Her entire life is about avoiding pain—but she’s not quite able to seek pleasure either.
+Her entire life is about avoiding pain (but she’s not quite able to seek pleasure either).

 Ego: Bridget becomes involved with two men: her handsome boss (Daniel), who two-times her with a younger, sexier woman; and then a former childhood playmate (Mark), who’s more reserved.
 Her ego hasn’t evolved enough to guide her, via sound use of reason, toward avoiding some of the pain she encounters during her relationship with Daniel or Mark.
 She misses cues and misinterprets situations regularly.

 Superego: Bridget uses her friends as her moral conscience rather than her own underdeveloped superego.
-Her friends offer her advice and support during her relationships, but by the end of the book, Bridget has strengthened her own superego and is able to hear—and heed—her own conscience.
+Her friends offer her advice and support during her relationships, but by the end of the book, Bridget has strengthened her own superego and is able to hear — and heed — her own conscience.

-Find a comfortable chair and let’s start analyzing your characters in the Freudian Personality Theory Character Template in Plottr.
+Find a comfortable chair and let’s start analyzing your characters using the Freudian Personality Theory Character Template in Plottr.
 First things first: you’ll need to purchase Plottr or sign up for a free trial.

 Once you have Plottr set up on your computer, follow these simple steps to add the template to your Freudian characters: